jtrent238/steven-quartz-universe/README.md

 # steven-quartz-universe
-A discord bot that does many things
+A discord bot that does many things, such as roll a dice and flip a coin.

+### Important Links
-Want to invite the bot?
+- Want to invite the bot?
 [Click Here](https://discordapp.com/oauth2/authorize?&client_id=421786371183869952&scope=bot&permissions=3255296)

-Want to join my server?
-[Click Here](https://discord.gg/ndhwqfW) Want to join the bot's server?
+- Want to join my server?
+[Click Here](https://discord.gg/ndhwqfW)

+- Want to join the bot's server?
 [Click Here](https://discord.gg/pkgVZtA)

 ### Commands
 The prefix for the bot is `~`